[Updated: February 21, 2025]

 The max iterator to stop the training process in case the

-training data is not converaged.
+training data is not converged.
 The default is 10.

 """